theSoenke/news-crawler/README.md

     news-crawler scrape out/feeds/26-6-2017.json

-## Run with Docker Compose
+## Docker Compose
-Run crawler, Elasticsearch and Kibana
+Docker Compose will start and setup the crawler, Elastisearch and Kibana automatically

     docker-compose up

-You might need to increase the virtual memory limit when Elasticsearch does not start
+You might need to increase the virtual memory limit when Elasticsearch exits

     sysctl -w vm.max_map_count=262144

+3 containers running when everything worked

 ## Using Kibana
-Open localhost:5061 and add an index mapping for the `news` index
+Open localhost:5061 and add an index mapping for the `news` index. \
+Warning: The scraper has to be run at least once before the `news` index exists